Home » Dietary Supplements » Antioxidants

 • This dietary supplement may also be beneficial in the prevention of cataracts, heart disease and respiratory conditions

 Quercetin is a phytochemical.
-Phytochemicals are derived from plants and many are being researched and studied for their health promoting properties.
+Phytochemicals are derived from plants and many are being researched and studied for their promoting properties.
 It is also known to be a flavonoid.
 Plants containing a number of different flavonoids have been used historically in traditional medicines in a variety of cultures; however flavonoids themselves were not discovered as a group until the 1930s.
 Flavonoids are best known for their antioxidant properties.

 Quercetin is part of the coloring found in the skins red onions and apples.
 It is a common chemical pigment found in the barks and rinds of a wide variety of plants.
 It can be found in substantial quantities in different types of tea and red wines.
 It can also be found in green leafy vegetables (such as kale and broccoli), berries, and in herbs such as St. John’s Wort and ginkgo.
 It can also be isolated and produced in a form in which it can be sold as a dietary supplement.